 All Namaste Baking Mixes are made in their very own gluten-free and top allergen-free facility – this means no dairy, eggs, nuts, peanuts, soy, or wheat.
 To accommodate the Canadian top allergens, they’re free of sesame and sulphites, too!

 Please note that though Namaste Baking Mixes are egg-free and vegan, most of the mixes call for eggs and if eggs were the recommended preparation then that is how we made them.
-For egg-free or vegan swaps – Namaste Foods shared some egg replacer suggestions.
+For egg-free or vegan swaps, we have an egg substitute guide.

 This mix received the ultimate test, a potluck dinner.
 Five other desserts were displayed, including a fancy plate with chocolate-chip studded slices of chocolate cake, and not a special dieter in the house.
 I set out the pan of Namaste Brownies prepared just two hours before, and crossed my fingers.

 Within an hour I heard, “who brought these brownies” followed by a “those brownies are awesome”.
 Two more “these are good” comments and an empty pan confirmed success!
 Did I mention, only two of the chocolate cake slices were eaten.
 I was so excited to see the wheat, gluten, dairy, corn, potato and soy free brownies vanished.
 Of course, I didn’t mention the special diet advantages.
 Why ruin their indulgence and blow my cover?

 These brownies had a very dark chocolate taste, which was offset slightly by the sprinkling of chocolate chips that I couldn’t help but throw on prior to baking.
 My husband agreed, they were very good, second only to mine.
 He won some “brownie” points for that.
 I must admit, I wouldn’t notice that these were gluten-free.
 Texture-wise, they fell right in between “cakey” and “fudgey”, and had a great melt-in-your-mouth quality.